-DNS filtering is designed to combat malware, spam, child pornography and other dangerous sites on the web.
-In those cases, the DNS server filters the request and blocks it rather than return an IP address.
+The DNS server filters the request and blocks it rather than return an IP address.
 It is also useful for organizations that want to protect internal assets by blocking known malicious sites.
 This function is normally conducted at the router level by blocking IP addresses or filtering ports.
-For those without the luxury of high-end routers, DNS filtering is great alternative.
+For those without the luxury of high-end routers, DNS filtering and dns filters are a powerful and efficient security solution alternative.

-DNS filtering should be an important component of your network security strategy used in conjunction with port monitoring, intrusion detection systems, web filtering software, intrusion prevention systems, antivirus, and firewalls.
-Together, these necessary layers work cohesively to create a functional and effective security protection system.
+DNS filtering should be an important component of your network security strategy used in conjunction with port monitoring, intrusion detection systems, intrusion prevention systems, antivirus, and firewalls.
+Together, these necessary security layers work cohesively to create a functional and effective security protection system.

 DNS Filtering is not without its critics however who point out some of its inherit disadvantages:

-No system is of course bulletproof, and while it is true that cybercriminals are constantly changing domain names, solutions such as WebTitan DNS Filtering are highly effective in countering their cloaking efforts.
-WebTitan does this by categorizing an estimated 60,000-malware and spyware domains per day, tracking down dangerous sites and blocking them.
+No system is of course bulletproof, and while it is true that cybercriminals are constantly changing domain names, solutions such as WebTitan DNS Filter are highly effective in countering their cloaking efforts.
+WebTitan dns filter does this by categorizing an estimated 60,000-malware and spyware domains per day, tracking down dangerous sites and blocking them.

 A schematic illustrating this process is shown below :

 The Domain Name System (DNS) was designed to make it convenient for the public to use the Internet.
 As mentioned earlier, it translates domain names to the matching IP addresses of the hosted devices.
 DNS allows us to use http://www.google.com instead of http://18.104.22.168/ to initiate a search.
 In short, it is the Internet's primary directory service.